jlangch/venice/doc/readme/excel.md

 #### Create New Excel

-Creating a new Excel from scratch.
+Creating a new Excel from scratch (create-modify-write).

 ```clojure